-- the level of demand for Vascepa, including due to changes in prescriber sentiment or period-to-period Distributor purchasing habits; - the extent to which coverage and reimbursement for Vascepa is available from government and health administration authorities, private health insurers, managed care programs and other third-party payers; - the timing, cost and level of investment in our sales and marketing efforts to support Vascepa sales and the resulting effectiveness of those efforts with our new co-promotion partner, Kowa Pharmaceuticals America, Inc.; - the timing and ability of Eddingpharm to development and commercialize Vascepa in the China Territory and other territories outside the United States, including obtaining necessary regulatory approvals and establishing marketing channels; - additional developments regarding our intellectual property portfolio and regulatory exclusivity protections, if any; - the timing and nature of results of the REDUCE-IT study or post-approval studies for Vascepa; - outcomes of litigation and other legal proceedings, including our pending FDA determination on regulatory exclusivity, shareholder litigation, regulatory matters and tax matters; and - our regulatory dialogue on the REDUCE-IT study.
+- · the level of demand for Vascepa, due to changes in prescriber sentiment, quarterly changes in Distributor purchases, and other factors; - the extent to which coverage and reimbursement for Vascepa is available from government and health administration authorities, private health insurers, managed care programs and other third-party payers; - the timing, cost and level of investment in our sales and marketing efforts to support Vascepa sales and the resulting effectiveness of those efforts with our new co-promotion partner, Kowa Pharmaceuticals America, Inc.; - the timing and ability of commercialization partners outside the United States, such as Eddingpharm and Biologix, to develop, register and commercialize Vascepa in the China Territory, several Middle Eastern and North African countries, and other territories outside the United States, including obtaining necessary regulatory approvals and establishing marketing channels; - additional developments regarding our intellectual property portfolio and regulatory exclusivity protections, if any; - the timing and nature of results of the REDUCE-IT study or post-approval studies for Vascepa; - outcomes of litigation and other legal proceedings, including our pending FDA determination on regulatory exclusivity, shareholder litigation, regulatory matters and tax matters; and - our regulatory dialogue on the REDUCE-IT study.

-\We will likely require substantial additional resources to fund our operations.
+We may require substantial additional resources to fund our operations.
 If we cannot find additional capital resources, we will have difficulty in operating as a going concern and growing our business.

 We currently operate with limited resources.
-We believe that our cash and cash equivalents balance of \$72.5 million as of June 30, 2016 will be sufficient to fund our projected operations for at least the next twelve months.
-Depending on the level of cash generated from operations, additional capital will likely be required to sustain operations.
+We believe that our cash and cash equivalents balance of \$98.3 million as of December 31, 2016 will be sufficient to fund our projected operations through the results of the REDUCE-IT study, which we anticipate will be available mid-2018.
+Depending on the level of cash generated from operations, additional capital may be required to sustain operations, fund debt obligations or expand promotion of Vascepa as contemplated following anticipated successful results of the REDUCE-IT study.
 We anticipate that quarterly net cash outflows in future periods will be variable.